mitrefccace/acedirect/README.md

 ### SSL Configuration
 1. ACE software uses SSL which requires a valid key and certificate
-1. The location of the SSL key and certificate can be specified in the config.json by using the https:certificate and https:private_key parameters in the form of folder/file (e.g., ssl/mycert.pem and ssl/mykey.pem)
+1. The location of the SSL key and certificate is specified in the dat/config.json file with the common:https:certificate and common:https:private_key parameters in the form of full-path/file (e.g., /home/centos/ssl/mycert.pem and /home/centos/ssl/mykey.pem)
 1. Additional information can be found in the ACE Direct Platform Release document

 ### Accessing the Portals
-1. ACE Direct Consumer Portal, go to: https://host/ACEDirect/complaint
+1. ACE Direct Consumer Portal: https://host/ACEDirect/complaint
-1. ACE Direct Customer Service Rep (CSR) Portal, go to: https://host/ACEDirect/agent
+1. ACE Direct Customer Service Rep (CSR) Portal: https://host/ACEDirect/agent
+1. ACE Direct Management Portal: https://host/ManagementPortal